 Hearty and satisfying plant-based comfort food.
-This vegan shepherd’s pie with mashed cauliflower is so deliciously savory and perfect to enjoy on cold winter’s night.
+This vegan lentil shepherd’s pie with mashed cauliflower is so deliciously savory and perfect to enjoy on a cold winter’s night.

-The mushrooms and lentils make the filling hearty, savory, and satisfying.
-The parsnips and carrots make you say hello, winter and all your root vegetable glory, and then thyme and sage take savory to a whole other level.
+The mushrooms and lentils make the filling hearty, savory, and satisfying (thank you shroom umami bomb!).
+The parsnips and carrots make you say hello, winter and all your root vegetable glory, and then thyme and sage take savory and cozy to a whole other level.